US troops treated for ‘concussion symptoms’ from Jan. 8 Iran missile attack

 “Out of an abundance of caution, service members were transported from Al Asad Air Base, Iraq to Landstuhl Regional Medical Center in Germany for follow-on screening.
 When deemed fit for duty, the service members are expected to return to Iraq following screening,” the statement added.

 A US military official told CNN that 11 service members had been injured in the attack, which was launched in retaliation for the US airstrikes that had killed Iranian Gen. Qasem Soleimani the previous week.
 Defense One was first to report on the injured service members.

 Following the attack the Pentagon said that no casualties had resulted from the 16 missiles fired by Iran.
+The US military defines a casualty as either an injury or fatality involving personnel.

 Asked about the apparent discrepancy, a Defense official told CNN, “That was the commander’s assessment at the time.
 Symptoms emerged days after the fact, and they were treated out of an abundance of caution.”